blopker/superduper/README.md

 ### What are the supported devices?
 Right now the app requires Android 11+ and iOS 12+.

+### What bikes are supported?
+Right now only the R/RX models are supported.
+More models may be supported in the future once more data is aquired.
+Open a ticket if you have a model that doesn't work (especially if you live in the Bay Area).

+### Can this app make the bike go even faster?
+Superduper can only add automation around what the official app already does.
+It cannot, for instance, program the controller.
+This is the job of the firmware, software that runs on the bike itself.

+### Do I have to keep bluetooth and Superduper on at all times?
+The way ModeLock works, is that the app maintains a connection to the bike to monitor the bike's mode setting.
+If the app detects the mode has changed, like through a restart, the app will automatically put the mode back to what you set it at.
+Therefore, the app needs to be running and bluetooth needs to be on at all times.

 ## Developers
 ### Releases
 1. Update version, save.
 Don't commit.